 Target Audience: Intermediate level course open to licensed physical and occupational therapists.

 EIM Program Applicability: None.
-This course must be taken in conjunction with an 8-week online management course to earn constructive credit towards EIM’s OMPT Fellowship, Orthopaedic and Sports PT Residencies, Transition DPT and Manual Therapy Certificate programs.
+This course must be taken in conjunction with an 8-week online management course to earn constructive credit towards EIM’s OMPT Fellowship, Orthopaedic and Sports Physical Therapy Residencies, Transition DPT, and Manual Therapy Certificate programs.

 Appropriate dress: Participants are asked to bring appropriate attire for lab sessions (i.e. shorts and t-shirts and sports bras for women) and air-conditioned environments throughout the day (i.e. warm-up or work-out clothes).

 Upon completing this course, you’ll be able to: